1. Home

 If you’re working with a professional solar company like Palmetto, they will likely take care of the interconnection process on your behalf.
 That said, it’s still helpful to understand what’s happening during this step in the solar installation process.

-What Happens During The Interconnection Process?
+What Is the Interconnection Process?

-While the specific steps may vary by utility company, the overall goal is the same: Ensuring that your solar energy system is properly designed and installed, so it’s safe for both your home and the electrical grid.
+While the specific steps may vary by utility company, the overall goal is the same: Ensuring your solar energy system is properly designed and installed, so it’s safe for your home and the electrical grid.

 If your utility requires you to request permission to install as part of the interconnection process, your solar company will submit an application to your utility provider to review the electrical plans, equipment specifications, and overall system design.
 Their goal is to ensure the electrical equipment meets all applicable standards for interconnection.